kondasMajid/WebStartup/README.md

 1. Clone the repository.
 2. Install dependencies using  `npm install` .

 ## Usage

-Run the CLI application using the following command: node index.js
+Run the CLI command by `start-setup` to initiallize the setup.
 Access the server at  `http://localhost:3030/`  to view the generated content dynamically.